qooxdoo/qooxdoo/docs/desktop/gui/menus.md

 handle with groups.

 Qooxdoo has some widgets that need a menu to handle user interaction.
-For this sample we will chose the `qx.ui.toolbar.ToolBar` to create the menu structure.
+For this sample we will choose the `qx.ui.toolbar.ToolBar` to create the menu structure.
-To see a overview, witch widgets uses a menu, take a look in the /pages/desktop/widget/menu.
+To see an overview, which widgets use a menu, take a look in the [article](../widget/menu.md#description).

 This code snippet show how to create a "ToolBar" with to menu items "File" and "View":